SOLD OUT

 What does tarot do for you?

-11-13 June 2026
+12-13 June 2026

-** Please note: this is an in-person conference **
+** Please note: this is a SOLD OUT in-person conference.**

 Tarot Cultures celebrates the tarot as living art – an instrument of intuition, design, and excess.
 Neither museum piece nor mystical novelty, the tarot is a space of speculation: a design object, a creative method, and a mirror for contemporary identity.